Balance, mindfulness, and mental wellness are essential to a healthy lifestyle.

 - Don’t let anxiety boss you around and limit your college experience.

 - There’s a way to embrace these changes, as scary as they may seem!

 - Tell your friends and family if you are struggling.
 Reach out for support.

 - Talk to a professional – we’re here to help.

 We hope you enjoy your college experience.
-If you feel you or your student needs help, our Young Adult Behavioral Health Program is available.
+If you feel you or your student needs help, our Young Adult Outpatient Psychiatry is available.